uw-ssec/tutorials/AI_Postdoc_Workshop/module1/setup.md

 0. Downloading and Installing Conda

-   If you don't have Conda installed, we recommend following the instruction to download and install the
+   If you don't have Conda installed, we recommend following the instructions to download and install the
    [Miniforge distribution](https://github.com/conda-forge/miniforge) >=
    `Miniforge3-22.3.1-0` of Conda.
 This distribution is a minimal installer for conda specifically optimized for [conda-forge](https://conda-forge.org/) (Community-led recipes, infrastructure and distributions for conda.).

-1. Create a new Conda environment called `ssec-scipy2024` with [`conda-lock`](https://github.com/conda/conda-lock) package installed.
+1. Create a new Conda environment called `ssec-scipy2024` with the [`conda-lock`](https://github.com/conda/conda-lock) package installed.
 This package is used to install the exact versions of the packages in the [`conda-lock.yml`](https://raw.githubusercontent.com/uw-ssec/docker-images/main/tutorial-scipy-2024/conda-lock.yml)